martinabrle/aca-java-demo/docs/aca-github-actions.md

 PGSQL_RESOURCE_TAGS
 ```

 * Register a Microsoft Entra application in Azure and add federated credentials in order for GitHub actions to deploy resources into Azure ([link](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Cwindows#use-the-azure-login-action-with-openid-connect)).
 You will need to assign *Key Vault Administrator*, *Contributor* and *Owner* role to the newly created SP for every subscription you are deploying into.
 The service principal will also need to have "Directory.Read" role assigned to it for the workflow to work.
+If you are integrating with a DNS Zone, this newly created SP will also need *DNS Zone Contributor role* assigned to it.
 ```
 az ad sp create-for-rbac --name {YOUR_DEPLOYMENT_PRINCIPAL_NAME} --role "Key Vault Administrator" --scopes /subscriptions/{AZURE_SUBSCRIPTION_ID} --sdk-auth az ad sp create-for-rbac --name {YOUR_DEPLOYMENT_PRINCIPAL_NAME} --role contributor --scopes /subscriptions/{AZURE_SUBSCRIPTION_ID} --sdk-auth